 The Council employs a team of Civil Enforcement Officers (CEOs) who patrol every day of the week in order to provide coverage of all parking restrictions throughout the Borough.
-The number of CEOs has increased by 50% in the past year and the CEOs are strategically deployed to the areas where the most parking problems are experienced.
+CEOs are strategically deployed to the areas where the most parking problems are experienced.